AdeeLGondaL/Custom_Kubernetes_HPA/README.md

 kubectl get pods -w
 ```

+> This can be run in any terminal — no Docker env needed.
+Press Ctrl+C once all pods show Running.

 Expected final state (takes ~60 s — the ML Replica loads ResNet18 weights at startup):
 ```
 NAME                          READY   STATUS    RESTARTS